 Video: BIP-85 Passwords in Simulator

-This feature derives a deterministic password from your seed, according to BIP-85 (with the recent changes proposed here).
+This feature derives a deterministic password from your seed, according to BIP-85 PWD BASE64.
 Generated passwords can be sent as keystrokes via USB to the host computer, effectively using Coldcard as specialized password manager.

 In addition to deriving up to 10,000 distinct secure passwords, the Coldcard Mk4 can also type them into a computer by emulating a USB keyboard, and simulating the keystrokes needed to type the password.